rationalis-petra/Glide/README.md

 # Architecture

-Glide is build on an architecture related to the MVC framework, except we have /models/, /views/ and /bridges/.
+Glide is build on an architecture related to the MVC framework, except we have *models*, *views* and *bridges*.

 + A model is simply a representation of a particular datatype (text, image, etc.).
 Models are arranged in a hierarchy, e.g. 'c++ source code' would be